MicrosoftDocs/Dynamics-365-Operations.it-it/retail/includes/banner.md

 > [!IMPORTANT]
-> Questo argomento si applica a Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, edizione Enterprise e Dynamics 365 for Talent.
+> <span data-ttu-id="927f2-101">Questo argomento si applica a Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, edizione Enterprise e Dynamics 365 for Talent.</span><span class="sxs-lookup"><span data-stu-id="927f2-101">This topic applies to Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Talent.</span></span>